|An Uchi-komi with load, a physiological approach of new special judo test proposal

 Abstract: The objective of this study was to elaborate and validate a specific test to evaluate the physical condition of judo players.
 Eleven elite and 12 sub-elite judo players (22±4 years-old) participated in our study.
 They were submitted to the shuttle run test of Leger et al. (1984), the Vertical Jump test, the Australian test and Special Judo Test.

 In SJT an attacker must realize 6 sets.
 The duration of the first set is 23s and increasing of 3s by set (in static work of arms), separated by a break of 4s, increasing 2s each set.
-[A sound file for timing the sets is available in MP3 or WAV format.]
+[A sound file for timing the sets is available in MP3 format.]
 During this test the subject performs two sequences of work:

 a- Static work of arms: during 3s the subject grips the sleeve and reverse of a judogi in a fixed bar;